Last updated: May 4, 2026

 Step 3: Apply for Your Idaho Cosmetologist License

-Submit your Idaho Application for Licensure to the Idaho Barber and Cosmetology Services Licensing Board with:
+After passing all three exams, submit your Application for Licensure to the Idaho Barber and Cosmetology Services Licensing Board:

 - Passing exam scores for all three exams